B+ tree: Pointer structure

+Node bounds

-A concrete example of these bounds is depicted in the table below:
+The node bounds are summarized in the table below:

 Intervals in internal nodes

 By definition, each value contained within the B+ tree is a key contained in exactly one leaf node.
 Each key is required to be directly comparable with every other key, which forms a total order.
 This enables each leaf node to keep all of its keys sorted at all times, which then enables each internal node to construct an ordered collection of intervals representing the contiguous extent of values contained in a given leaf.
 Internal nodes higher in the tree can then construct their own intervals, which recursively aggregate the intervals contained in their own child internal nodes.
 Eventually, the root of a B+ Tree represents the whole range of values in the tree, where every internal node represents a subinterval.

 For this recursive interval information to be retained, internal nodes must additionally contain $m - 1$ copies of keys $l_i$ for $i \in [1, m - 1]$ representing the least element within the interval covered by the child with index i (which may itself be an internal node, or a leaf).
+Where m represents the actual number of children for a given internal node.